Michdo93/npm-python/README.md

 is equivalent to

 ```
-NPM.start(args=["--port", "3000"], check=True)
+NPM.start(args=["--port", "3000"], shell_check=True)
 ```

 This means that when the Python script is executed, the output of subprocess appears in the command line.
 There is virtually no difference to when I have entered the corresponding command directly in the command line instead of my Python programme.
-If you want more complex Python scripts for automation, you want to pass `check=False` to the function and save the return value of the function in a variable.
+If you want more complex Python scripts for automation, you want to pass `shell_check=False` to the function and save the return value of the function in a variable.
 You can of course check this for possible errors or whether everything has worked and can then continue your programme based on this (and possibly execute further npm commands).

 ### Remote execution (SSH)

 To execute `SSH`, `paramiko` is used.
 SSH` can be executed here for every function.
 An example looks like this:

 ```
-from npm import RemoteNPMCommands
+from npm import RemoteNPM

-remote_npm = RemoteNPMCommands(remote_host='your_remote_host', remote_user='your_username', remote_password='your_password')
+Remote = RemoteNPM(remote_host='your_remote_host', remote_user='your_username', remote_password='your_password')
-remote_npm.access_public(package='mypackage', check=True)
+Remote.access_public(package='mypackage', shell_check=True)
 ```

 the local equivalent looks like this:

 ```
-NPM.access_public(package='mypackage', check=True)
+NPM.access_public(package='mypackage', shell_check=True)
 ```

 ### npm access